Naomi #2 Review/Rumination Possibly the best DC comic on the shelves.

-Naomi #2 may be the first great comic I've reviewed that I had to mark own because It pissed me off.
+Naomi #2 may be the first great comic I've reviewed that also pissed me off.
 The first issue ended on the cliffhanger of the local mechanic, Dee revealing that the last superhero incident in town happened the day that Naomi was adopted.

 After doing some digging Naomi finds out that Dee used to be a resident of Iron Heights prison.
 This further upsets her because Dee is seemingly a reformed supervillain.
 Unable to sleep, Naomi goes back to the garage and runs straight into Dee.
 The comic ends with Naomi demanding that he reveal what their connection is.

 Naomi #2 is an excellent comic.
-In fact, it's one of the best single issues I've read this year.
-The problem is that Issue #1 exists.
+In fact, it's one of the best single issues I've read in 2019.
+The problem with the comic is that Issue #1 exists.
 The comic ends with Naomi confronting Dee at the end.
 The book essentially ends in the exact same location as the first issue with practically the same cliffhanger going into issue #3.

 Jamal Campbell continues to really impress me.
-This character is the probably the most natural and normal depiction of an African American girl I've ever seen rendered in comics.
-He's also great at depicting all of the truly heartfelt moments throughout the issue.
-Jamal is great at conveying emotions in his characters.
+This character is probably the most natural and normal depiction of an African American girl I've ever seen rendered in comics.
+He's also great at conveying all of the truly heartfelt and emotional moments throughout the issue.
 In issue #1 a lot of the interactions were exaggerated.
-It's still over the top in spots this time around but a lot more subdued.
+Issue #2 is still over the top but the issue is a lot more subdued in its storytelling.

 These moments resonated with me and it's really cool because, in the midst of all of this drama, there is an amazing 2-page spread of a flashback depicting Superman battling the Flash rogues galaxy at Iron Heights.
 This is great foreshadowing and lets us know that when the action finally is injected into the series Jamal is more than up to the task.
 I'm heavily invested in seeing where this story is going.